cloudygoose/MiniAgents/README.md

 https://drive.google.com/drive/u/1/folders/1NR30Trp3TqmDPl_dTU7FN660KpR0U-Od

-I have put the map files in ./ and 20 steps of random-simulation trajectory files in ./run0/ , so you should be able to directly run.
-Just click the app file open and click the "Go!" button in the game.
+I have put the map files in ./ and 20 steps of random-simulation trajectory files in ./runs/minimal_run0/ .
+Just click the app file open, press Esc and change the run folder to runs/minimal_run0, press enter to come back to the game.
+Finally, click the "Go!" button in the game.

 Tips: